ItsHarper/nushell.github.io/commands/docs/bits_shr.md

 ## Flags

  -  `--signed, -s`: always treat input number as a signed number
- -  `--number-bytes, -n {int}`: the word size in number of bytes, it can be 1, 2, 4, 8, auto, default value `8`
+ -  `--number-bytes, -n <int>`: the word size in number of bytes, it can be 1, 2, 4, 8, auto, default value `8`

 ## Parameters